The Mohegan Tribal Council of Elders

-Back row (left to right): Bill Gucfa, Secretary and Justice; Laurence Roberge, Chairman and Justice; Charlie Strickland "Two Bears," Vice Chairman and Justice.
-Front row (left to right): Beth Regan, Councilor and Justice; Marie Pineault, Treasurer and Justice; Sharon Maynard, Councilor and Justice; Stephanie Fielding, Councilor and Justice
+Back row (left to right): Bill Gucfa, Elder and Justice; Laurence Roberge, Chairman and Justice; Charlie Strickland "Two Bears," Vice Chairman and Justice.
+Front row (left to right): Beth Regan, Secretary and Justice; Marie Pineault, Treasurer and Justice; Sharon Maynard, Councilor and Justice; Stephanie Fielding, Councilor and Justice

 Laurence J. Roberge, Chairman and Justice